s76064-art/Lab-CSF3133-Web-Design/README.md

 - Designed a functional navigation bar using CSS layout techniques
 - Enhanced text presentation with font styling, alignment, and decoration
 - Styled link states (hover, visited, active) to improve interactivity
+---
+# Lab 5
+## Description
+This lab focused on improving web design using CSS.

+## What did I achieved
+- Understand the difference between inline, embeded and external CSS.
+- Knowing how to make a proper navigation bar as well as dropdown menu
+- Apply background image using background-image syntax
+- Customize tables using CSS
+- Applying all this knowledge to make a functional website